Are extended warranties at the till worth it?

 Problems at claim time

 One of my neighbors, Carla, bought a bouncy thing at Toys R Us for $300.
-At the till, the cashier asked her if she wanted to buy an extended warranty for $30.
-The warranty was above and beyond the manufacturers warranty and provided a full replacement if the bouncy thing became damaged within 15 months of the date of purchase.
-Carla thought this made sense and bough the warranty.
+Untill the cashier asked her if she wanted to buy an extended warranty for $30.
+The warranty was above and beyond the manufacturer’s warranty and provided a full replacement if the bouncy thing became damaged within 15 months of the date of purchase.
+Carla thought this made sense and bought the warranty.